CrBast/distillation_column/README.md

-# distillation_column
+# Arduino heating system project
-Distillation Column Concept - Arduino Uno &amp; C#
+Heating System Concept - Arduino Uno &amp; WPF

 ## The purpose
 1. Manage the temperature of a resistor